Best Practices

 Veronika Vebere

 Keywords and relevance decide the ranking of your web pages in Google.
-Unsurprisingly, the same applies to all content, including video.
+Unsurprisingly, the same applies to all content, including video and especially YouTube videos.

 Keep in mind though, that even if you know every white hat SEO trick, it won't help if your content isn't up to scratch.
 User experience is also important, it must be a delight to interact with your brand, not a disappointment.

 Auditing has become an integral part of any content marketing strategy.
-And with increasing importance of visual content, we are now auditing our video content as well as our blog and other collateral.
+And with increasing importance of visual content, we have audited our own accounts and seen growth on our successful YouTube channel and social media platforms.

 We have developed some useful guidelines that we think will help you to optimize your video for social media, with a focus on YouTube.